University of Tulsa: 20th century

 After William G. Skelly died, his widow donated the Skelly Mansion, at the corner of 21st Street and Madison Avenue, to the University of Tulsa.
 The school sold the mansion and its furnishings to private owners in 1959.
 On July 5, 2012, the university announced that it would repurchase the house as a residence for its president.
+TU sold the property in 2021.

-In 1958, Ben Graf Henneke, a scholar of theater and communications, became the first alumnus to hold the Presidency of the University of Tulsa.
-During his tenure the university established new doctoral programs, increased the proportion of faculty with doctorates, started new publications including Petroleum Abstracts and the James Joyce Quarterly, developed a North Campus center for petroleum engineering research, and expanded many main campus facilities.
-He was succeeded by Dr. Eugene L. Swearingen, a Stanford University-trained economist and Oklahoma native who served on the National Finance Committee for the Jimmy Carter Presidential Campaign.
+In 1958, Ben Graf Henneke, a scholar of theater and communications, became the first alumnus to hold the presidency of the University of Tulsa.
+During his tenure, the university established new doctoral programs, increased the proportion of faculty with doctorates, started new publications including Petroleum Abstracts and the James Joyce Quarterly, developed a North Campus center for petroleum engineering research, and expanded many main campus facilities.
+He was succeeded by Eugene L. Swearingen, a Stanford University-trained economist and Oklahoma native who served on the National Finance Committee for the Jimmy Carter Presidential Campaign.
 Swearingen increased TU's endowment and expanded the footprint of its campus.

 21st century

 In 2004, anthropologist Steadman Upham joined the University of Tulsa as president, having served in faculty and leadership positions at the University of Oregon and Arizona State University.
-Within five years of his arrival, TU saw thirteen major construction projects and renovations on campus, ranging from the construction of the Roxana Rozsa and Robert Eugene Lorton Performance Center to the overhaul of Keplinger Hall, and plans for seven more major projects finalized (despite the nationwide recession).
+Within five years of his arrival, TU saw 13 major construction projects and renovations on campus, ranging from the construction of the Roxana Rozsa and Robert Eugene Lorton Performance Center to the overhaul of Keplinger Hall, and plans for seven more major projects finalized (despite the nationwide recession).

 The university also launched the Oxley College of Health Sciences, in downtown Tulsa, named in recognition of a major gift from Tulsa's Oxley Foundation.
-The university also partnered with the George Kaiser Family Foundation to permanently house The Bob Dylan Archive at TU in 2016.
+In 2023, the unit was renamed the Oxley College of Health & Natural Sciences.
+The university also partnered with the George Kaiser Family Foundation to temporarily house The Bob Dylan Archive at TU in 2016.
 Under Upham's leadership, the University of Tulsa assumed management of the famous Gilcrease Museum in northwest Tulsa.

-In 2016 President Upham retired and was succeeded by Dr. Gerard Clancy who previously served as a psychiatry professor and held leadership positions at the University of Iowa and the University of Oklahoma.
-About two-and-a-half years into his presidency, in the spring of 2019, President Clancy and Provost Levit announced a restructuring of academic programs at the university that would eliminate several academic programs.
+In 2016, President Upham retired and was succeeded by Gerard Clancy, who previously served as a psychiatry professor and held leadership positions at the University of Iowa and the University of Oklahoma.
+About two and a half years into his presidency, in the spring of 2019, President Clancy and Provost Janet K. Levit announced a restructuring of academic programs at the university that would eliminate several academic programs.
 The plan was met with resistance from some faculty who believed it was formulated without adequate input from faculty.
 Although faculty members voted "no confidence" in the president and provost in November, the university's board of trustees publicly affirmed their support of the plan.

-In January 2020, President Clancy informed the Board that he needed to cut back his activities because of unspecified medical issues.
-The Board named Provost Levit as Interim President of the school, effective in January 2020.
+In January 2020, President Clancy informed the board that he needed to cut back on his activities because of unspecified medical issues.
+The board named Provost Levit as interim president of the school, effective in January 2020.

-Former Congressman Brad Carson became President of Tulsa University, effective July 1, 2021.
-He replaced Interim President, Janet K. Levit.
+Former Congressman Brad R. Carson became president of the University of Tulsa on July 1, 2021.